calvinaco/keplr-chain-tool/README.md

+# Keplr Chain Tool

+Add Cosmos based chain to Keplr browser extension at ease

+## Supported Chain

+The application is shipped with the quick add button for the following chains;
+- Crypto.org Chain Croeseid Testnet
+- Cronos Testnet

+Alternatively, you can add your custom chain by filling the chain information manually

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).